 \subsection{Relations}

-Let $X$ be a set and let $R\subset X\times X$ be a binary relation in~$X$.
+Let $R\subset X\times X$ be a binary relation on a set~$X$.
 A pair $(X, R)$ is called a \emph{partially ordered set} (or a \emph{poset}) if $R$ is a reflexive, antisymmetric, and transitive relation.
-If additionally every two elements of $X$ are comparable then $(X,R)$ is called a \emph{linear order} .
-A linear order $(X,R')$ is a \emph{linear extension} of partial order $(X, R)$ if $R\subset R'$.
+If additionally any two elements of $X$ are comparable then $(X,R)$ is called a \emph{linear order} .
+A linear order $(X,R')$ is a \emph{linear extension} of a partial order $(X, R)$ if $R\subset R'$.